Members of the Wisconsin Jersey Breeders Association (WJBA) have one interest in common -- Registered Jersey cattle.

 Wisconsinites have received the national Jersey organizations' newest award, the Award for Meritorious Service, more frequently than residents of any other state.
 Most recently, the award was presented to Dr. Kent Weigel of the University of Wisconsin-Madison in 2017.
 Other recipients include: Dr. Clarence S. Olson, Madison (2006); David Brandau of Wilton (2011); Dr. Robert Cropp and Dr. Edward Jesse of Madison (2013); and Richard Smith of Waunakee (2014).

 Twenty-seven Wisconsin Jersey breeders have received the AJCA Young Jersey Breeder Award since it was first given in 1976.
 The most recent recipients are Natalie and Wade Kessenich of De Forest and Brent Young of Dallas, who earned laurels in 2019.

 Junior breeders from Wisconsin have also fared well in youth competitions.
-Five have won the National Jersey Youth Achievement Contest, including the most recent winner, Kaila Wussow-Tauchen of Cecil.
+Five have won the National Jersey Youth Achievement Contest.
 Recent National Jersey Queens include Sydney Endres, Lodi, who won the contest in 2013 and Cassandra Krull, Lake Mills, who was crowned in 2011 and also topped the National Jersey Youth Achievement Contest in 2012.

 Wisconsin Jersey breeders have also been recognized outside the Jersey world.
 The National Dairy Shrine honored Marion Barlass of Janesville with the Woman of the Year award in 2008.
 The organization named Andy and Lynnette Buttles, Lancaster, as Progressive Dairy Managers in the large herd division in 2010.